shuhei0916/shuhei0916/README.md

-- 👋 Hi, I’m @shuhei0916
-- 👀 I’m interested in Python, Test-Driven-Development(TDD), and AI.
-- 🌱 I’m currently learning javascript, C#,
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 shuhei0916/shuhei0916 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.